Welcome:

 community

-This phase of life, this experience of primary ovarian insufficiency (POI), early menopause, surgical menopause, perimenopause, menopause and related experiences very much represent a rite of passage.
-Your pathway is unique to you AND you deserve education + care that is tailored to your specific needs.
+You're not imagining it.
+Your body is changing, and you deserve answers.
+Whether you're experiencing primary ovarian insufficiency (POI), early menopause, surgical menopause, perimenopause, or menopause, this transition represents a profound rite of passage—one that's uniquely yours.
+Your pathway is unique to you AND you deserve education and care tailored to your specific needs.

 There are over 100 symptoms associated with this phase of life…